Super Lawyers - Badge

 While less common, punitive damages are sometimes available in food poisoning cases.
 These damages are in addition to economic and non-economic damages and are designed to punish the supplier or manufacturer for gross negligence or misconduct.

-Certainty of Liability and Proof of Negligence
+Certainty of Liability and Proof of Defendant’s Negligence

 Some evidence is necessary since your lawyer must prove the responsible party was negligent or reckless.
 Proof of negligence may include the contaminated food, photos or videos of the staff not properly handling the food, or copies of your medical records.